We’ve all had moments where we feel out of balance, whether it be physically, mentally, or both.

 Without understanding the importance of these elements, you may find you have a less than harmonious relationship with your body.

-Now you understand the bigger picture, let’s go through five principles I teach my students in online coaching and mentorships, to experience deeper levels of balance in both body and mind.
+Now you understand the bigger picture, let’s go through five principles I teach my students in to experience deeper levels of balance in both body and mind.

 Your body is unique and formed by all the experiences you’ve put it through, up until this moment.
 In understanding this everyone will have different levels of ability with the five principles (called the 5 S’s) I’m about to share with you.